FAQ’s

 May we reapply for funding next year?

 Grantees may submit a proposal for continued funding if the project substantially continues the work of the currently funded project.
-In other words, if you need money for a new projector, a new direction, or a phase of the current project, please submit a new concept application.
+In other words, if you need money for a new project, or a new phase of the current project, please submit a new concept application.

 Should current grantees submit a concept application to request continued support?